MaastrichtU-IDS/fair-enough/README.md

 This work has been motivated by the existing implementations of FAIR evaluations services:

 * Mark Wilkinson's [FAIR evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/#!/) is a service where people could create collections of tests, which allow communities to define their own set of FAIR assessments.
 But the evaluations takes too long, the codebase is in Ruby, and dependencies informations are missing which makes it hard to redeploy and test.
 * F-UJI API was written in python and already implemented a lot of interesting assessments.
 But it is does not allow to composes assessments, it acts as a monolythic tests suite without the possibility to create collections, or add new assessments.
-Moreover it's structure is not straightforward when it comes to the assessments, most tests files don't hold any assessments, they just handle the scoring (which does not follow a clear framework), and the checks are actually implemented in a complex network of classes and functions, sometimes requiring to go through multiple functions to finally found the actual code doing the assessment.
+Moreover it's structure is not straightforward when it comes to the assessments, most tests files don't hold any assessments, they just handle the scoring, and the checks sometimes require to go through multiple functions and classes to finally found the actual code doing the assessment.

 To solve those issues we took the best from Mark Wilkinson's FAIR evaluator: the possibility to define collection of assessments, and the best from F-UJI: assessments implemented in python.